 However, it took until February 2011 for a deal to be agreed with Berkeley Homes to construct the station box, but no more, and it had to be funded locally without affecting the overall budget for Crossrail.
 Although the station box was largely completed in March 2013, it was even then still not entirely sure when, or even if, it would ever be a working station.

 It was finally agreed in July 2013 to fund the fit-out of the station so that Elizabeth line trains would stop here, rather than just driving through an empty concrete void.

-The fit out, put initially at £54 million was funded by Berkeley Homes, the Royal Borough of Greenwich (via a GLA grant and local developer contributions), and TfL, although that preliminary estimate ended up nearer to £125 million by 2018.
+The fit-out, put initially at £54 million was funded by Berkeley Homes, the Royal Borough of Greenwich (via a GLA grant and local developer contributions), and TfL, although that preliminary estimate ended up nearer to £125 million by 2018.

-Balfour Beatty were given the fit out contract.
+Balfour Beatty was given the fit-out contract.